obadaDeg/n8n-lazy-planner/prompt.md

 Now, here's what I need to accomplish this week:

-I'm launching a new feature on Friday.
+I'm launching a new feature on Friday and also need to study for my AWS certification exam.
 I need to:
 - Finish the API endpoints (currently 70% done)
 - Write unit tests for the new code
 - Update the documentation